Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: Rule 54 Cellular Automaton

 In accordance with the theoretical predictions of Section \ref{sect:diag_analytics}, numerical evidence indicates that diagonal operators saturate to logarithmic scaling rules at long times per Fig. \ref{fig:diagonal_log_law}.
 The time average shown in this figure is drawn from a sampling of $11^{10}+ 37n $ \footnote{This expression scans as a perfect line of iambic hexameter broken in the middle-- otherwise known as an alexandrine.} Floquet pumps ($\delta t = 2$) with $n \in \mathbb{N} \, \cap \, \lb 0 , 99 \rb$.
 The lateness of the initial time is unnecessary (though shorter time samples are in full agreement), but the fact that the timestep is prime is of significant import.
 The density of states for system size $L$ in Rule 54 has spikes at multiples of $2\pi /L$, so times which are sufficiently large multiples of $L$ will experience strong recurrences.

-Though the results of Fig. \ref{fig:diagonal_log_law} are shown in bits or bits per qubit, we note that the most saturated system size still has less than half its possible maximum entropy since it is diagonal.
-The deviation of the maximum entropy density from $1/2$ in quats per qubit (or $1$ in bits per qubit) is consistent with a Page correction \cite{Page_1993}.
+Though the results of Fig. \ref{fig:diagonal_log_law} are shown in bits or bits per site, we note that the most saturated system size still has less than half its possible maximum entropy since it is diagonal.
+The deviation of the maximum entropy density from or $1$ in bits per site is consistent with a Page correction \cite{Page_1993}.
 We note the strong agreement with $2\log{L/2}$, as shown in Fig.~\ref{fig:diagonal_log_law}.
 The operator $\pZ_{1}\pZ_{2}$ produces qualitatively identical results, but adding a trace to the initial operator starkly changes the saturation, as expected \cite{Alba_2024}.

 Probing the saturation of off-diagonal operators is considerably more difficult numerically.
-R\'enyi entropies are not reliable, due to substantial overlap with conserved quantities (see also \cite{Bertini_2022}).
+R\'enyi entropies are not reliable indicators of the von Neumann entropy, due to substantial overlap with conserved quantities (see also \cite{Bertini_2022}).
 We can gain additional insights by considering smaller bipartitions, but we are limited to system sizes of $L\leq 16$ for the half-space bipartition which registers deviations from volume law at the smallest system sizes.
 For $L\div 3$ and $L\div 4$, we must account for strong parity effects.

 We select traceless, single-site initial operator $\pX$.
 Half/third-space bipartitions for the two-site operator $\pX_{L} \pX_{1}$ were also examined, showing very similar results (much like the case of diagonal operators).
 Long time averages are shown in Fig. \ref{fig:off_diagonal}.